NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``AD00017``: ADGO
  |    W000: Warning: ADIOS2 data had a value for water content, but min and max emulsification constant were blank.
 0.0 has been assumed, but that may not  be correct

-``AD00020``: ALASKA NORTH SLOPE
- |    E044: Value: 0.0 for tension is not valid
- |    W000: Warning: Dynamic and Kinematic Viscosity may be out of sync

 ``AD00024``: ALBERTA (1992)
  |    W009: Distillation fraction recovered is missing or invalid